Frequently Asked Questions

 Can I visit my loved one if they are being treated at the inpatient or residential levels of care?

-Patients in the Alcott Unit can have visitors from 7 to 8 p.m. weekdays and from 2 to 5 p.m. and 7 to 8 p.m. on weekends.
+Patients in the Alcott Unit can have visitors from 6:15 p.m. to 8 p.m.
+Monday – Sunday.
+On Saturdays and Sundays, an additional visiting period is available from 2 p.m. to 5 p.m.
 Patients in our adult residential treatment program can have visitors from 7 to 8:30 p.m. on weekdays and from 1:30-3:30 p.m. on the weekends.
 Adolescents in our residential program can have visitors from 6:45 to 8:15 p.m. weekdays and 1:30 to 3:30 p.m. on weekends.
 Exceptions are made on a limited basis under certain circumstances through coordination with the case manager.

 What can I bring when I visit?